How social influence affects the wisdom of crowds in influence networks: The role of social power in improving and optimizing the wisdom

-In \cref{D2}, ordering-consistency requires the influence system allocates more social power to more accurate individuals, gap-consistency additionally excludes the case that it assigns too much social power to more accurate individuals, while maximally consistency demands its social power allocation is exactly proportional to individuals' accuracy.
+Ordering-consistency requires that the influence system allocates more social power to more accurate individuals, gap-consistency additionally excludes the case that it assigns too much social power to more accurate individuals, while maximal consistency demands that its social power allocation is exactly proportional to individuals' accuracy.